lia54/QualGent_Evaluation/report.md

 # Run Analysis

-The prediction using the models above takes significantly longer (one prediction using `HuggingFaceH4/zephyr-7b-beta` takes 2791.9 seconds) than the GPT 4.1, so I did not run with all of them but the set up is ready to run with them.
-There are more experiments still running.
+The prediction using the models above takes significantly longer (one prediction using `HuggingFaceH4/zephyr-7b-beta` takes 2383.94 seconds more than the GPT 4.1) so I did not run with all of them but the set up is ready to run with them.

 The following table shows the completion time of a prediction for various models: